Before adding or dropping a class or classes, students should consult their academic advisor.

 Withdrawal from the College

-Any student needing to withdraw from the College should fill out a College Withdrawal form from the Registrar’s Office or the Drop Form from the College Services One Stop and check the box “This is a College Withdrawal.”
+Any student needing to withdraw from the College should submit a signed statement to the Registrar’s Office.
 Withdrawing students are required to see the Business Office to settle any unpaid balances or arrange for any refunds.

 Medical Leave Policy